- 1 Top 6 Best External Monitors Compared

 The Most Important Features to Consider

-A monitor’s resolution defines the total amount of pixels that it can display at any single point in time.
+A 4K monitor’s resolution defines the total amount of pixels that it can display at any single point in time.
 Higher resolutions mean the display quality of the monitor will be better, but it may cause some computers to slow down because of the additional load, while lower resolution monitors will have the opposite effect.
+Make sure it has good viewing angles too.

 - Size and Connectivity